bu-ist/shibboleth-testing/README.md

 ## Install

+### VSCode devcontainer

+This should be as straightforward as `Ctrl-Shift-P` and typing `Remote-Container: Reopen window in container`

 ### Command line on system

 The default `docker-compose.yml` file can be used to start a standalone Selenium server in the background which can then be used by the tool.
 This requires `docker-compose` on the local system.
 If you don't have it you can run it manually as: